Small 30L Hiking Rucksack

-The route starts in Campins, a small village at the foot of the Montseny mountains.
+The route starts in Campins, a pituresque small village at the foot of the forested Montseny mountains and great restaurants.
 From Campins we take a series of forestall footpaths and gravel roads to the village of Gualba.

-From the Power station the trail continues up via a forested trail Taking a right turn into dense forest with a hidden ruined farmhouse.
+At the Power station the trail continues up via a forested trail Taking a right turn into dense forest with a hidden ruined farmhouse.
 This trail crosses with a river with a beautiful waterfall surrounded by trees with bright yellow leaves in the autumn.
-To the left of the waterfall the footpath continues up next to the river and follows the river bed via a rocky path as it curves round a headland with a metal cross on the top (La Crau Gran).
+To the left of the waterfall the footpath continues up next to the river and follows the river bed via a rocky path as it curves round a headland with a metal cross on the top, La Crau Gran.

 Continue climbing the path to the right of the power station up through the forest until it joins a rural road / wide path that snakes up the mountain through the forest.

-As the rural road gets closer to Santa Fe, it runs next to the Santa Fe river with amazing colours on the trees and small mountain cascades on the river.
+As the rural road gets closer to Santa Fe, it runs next to the Riera de Santa Fe (river) with amazing colours on the trees and small mountain cascades on the river.

-After some effort, the path levels out and arrives at the Santa Fe reservoir.
+After some effort, the path levels out and arrives at the Panta de Santa Fe (reservoir).
 We can take small diversion here to walk along the top of the reservoir to the centre and admire the view of the lake and mountains.

 Alternatively, it can be done as a single day activity getting the Sagales 573 bus to Campins and returning via the same bus route from Santa Fe de Montseny.